-As the world pivots towards cleaner energy sources, hydrogen is gaining recognition as a pivotal player in the energy transition.
+As the world pivots toward cleaner energy sources, hydrogen is gaining recognition as a pivotal player in the energy transition.
 The hydrogen economy promises to reduce greenhouse gas emissions and facilitate the storage and transport of renewable energy.
 However, the successful implementation of hydrogen technologies relies heavily on effective sealing solutions, particularly gaskets.
 This article delves into the trends shaping gaskets for hydrogen service and examines the implications of regulatory developments concerning per- and polyfluoroalkyl substances (PFAS) in the United States and Europe.

 Understanding Hydrogen Service Requirements